TheooHenrique/Sloc/author.md

 That was not so hard comparing to statement, but it was a bit difficult to understand where my input was going.
 Hopefully, this knowledge will bring us some smoothness in next projects.

 ## Limitations
-This program has no limitations on his purpose.
+This program has no limitations on its purpose.

 # Grading